News

 • any disease attributed to an occupational exposure to a biological agent

-WHAT records should be kept?
+WHAT records should be kept for RIDDOR?

 Another important aspect of the regulations that can be overlooked is the importance of record keeping.